Now you can have restaurant-quality Wonton soup at home! It's super easy to make and you can even make it ahead!

 - 1 small bowl of water

-Place wonton wrappers on clean surface; add 1 teaspoon of meat mixture in the center of each wrapper
+- Place wonton wrappers on clean surface; add 1 teaspoon of meat mixture in the center of each wrapper1 pkg. wonton wrappers, 1 small bowl of water

 - chopped mushrooms